nullromo/kylekovacs/portfolio/README.md

 ## Projects

 - I built a 5-DOF master/slave [robot arm](robot-arm/).
+- I designed a [compression accelerator](compression-accelerator/) to speed up the Snappy compression algorithm by 100x.
 - [Dungeon Gmae](dungeon-gmae/), the first video game I made.
 - Template code for using [encoders with arduino](arduino-encoder/).
 - I used to use [a custom web-scraper](mythic-updater/) to notify me of news updates, before they implemented a "sort by newest"-like feature.